Midwest District Honor Award

-Candidates shall be persons who have exhibited a devotion to the advancement of health, physical education, recreation, dance, and/or sport as exemplified by their leadership and industry.
+Candidates shall have maintained membership for a minimum of 10 years in SHAPE America and shall have exhibited a devotion to the advancement of health, physical education, recreation, dance, and/or sport as exemplified by their leadership and industry.

 Candidates shall display distinctive leadership, meritorious service to the profession, and satisfy five or more of the following conditions.
 The following are some illustrations of meritorious contributions:

-- Office holder of the SHAPE America.
+- Office holder of SHAPE America;

-- Office holder of the Midwest District.
+- Office holder of the Midwest District;

-- Office holder of a State Association.
+- Office holder of a state affiliate;

-- Office holder of an affiliated organization of SHAPE America or the American School Health Association, or the American College of Sports Medicine.
+- Office holder of an affiliated organization of SHAPE America or the American School Health Association, or the American College of Sports Medicine;

-- Committee worker over a period of three or more years with a state, district, or national organization, either in SHAPE America or affiliated organizations.
+- Committee worker over a period of three or more years with a state, district or national organization, either in SHAPE America or affiliated organizations;

-- Speaker or clinician before educational groups, at conventions, assemblies, and meetings held in the interest and for the promotion of heath, physical education, recreation, and dance.
+- Speaker or clinician before educational groups, at conventions, assemblies and meetings held in the interest and for the promotion of heath, physical education, recreation and dance.

-- An outstanding contributor to clinics, workshops, and state or local health, physical education, recreation, and dance conferences.
+- An outstanding contributor to clinics, workshops and state or local health, physical education, recreation and dance conferences;

-- Promoter of outstanding programs in any of the various areas of health, physical education, recreation, and/or dance at any educational level.
+- Promoter of outstanding programs in any of the various areas of health, physical education, recreation and/or dance at any educational level;

-- An outstanding contributor to the profession whose work has affected its philosophy or practice, not included in the above.
+- An outstanding contributor to the profession whose work has affected its philosophy or practice, not included in the above;

-- Demonstrator of outstanding teaching or athletic coaching.
+- Demonstrator of outstanding teaching or athletic coaching;

 - Recipient of awards for teaching or administration of programs.

-- Author or co-author of one or more books in health, physical education, recreation, dance, and/or sport.
+- Author or co-author of one or more books in health, physical education, recreation, dance and/or sport;

-- Author of articles on the subject of health, physical education, recreation, and/or dance in magazines of national scope published in monograph form.
+- Author of articles on the subject of health, physical education, recreation and/or dance in magazines of national scope published in monograph form;

-- Creator of unique productions in dance, synchronized swimming, etc.
+- Creator of unique productions in dance, synchronized swimming, etc.;

-- Recipient of scholarships, fellowships, grant monies, or monetary awards.
+- Recipient of scholarships, fellowships, grant monies or monetary awards.

-- Written documentation demonstrating compliance with the award qualifications (resumes or vitae not accepted), and
+- Written documentation demonstrating compliance with the award qualifications (resumes or vitae not accepted); and

 - A current letter of recommendation from applicant’s administrator or colleague.
-The letter should be directly related to the award qualifications providing a biographical sketch outlining the contributions of the applicant and how those contributions are deserving of recognition.
+The letter should be directly related to the award qualifications, providing a biographical sketch outlining the contributions of the applicant and how those contributions are deserving of recognition.